 Today, the Wyckoff Historical Society still abides by its original mission to research, preserve and educate about the rich history of Wyckoff, New Jersey.
-We meet about every other month at the Larkin House.
+Our general meetings/programs are held on the third Tuesday of every month at the Wyckoff Public Library at 7 pm.

 We invite you to take a trip into the past when Wyckoff was farmland, mills, and pastures.
 Read about the early settlers who built the stone houses, churches, schools and businesses that formed Wyckoff.
 Although most of the farms and pastures are gone, many historic homes remain, tended carefully by current owners, and giving you a peak into Wyckoff’s history.
 The next time you drive around Wyckoff, drive a bit slower, and remember Wyckoff’s past.

 Vice President: Virginia Bryan

 Brian Bunsch: Union Cemetery Maintenance